DigitaleGesellschaft/forms/README.md

     ```

 5. Consult the [official migration guide](https://formbricks.com/docs/self-hosting/migration-guide).
 For Formbricks 4.x and above, all database migrations
-    should be done automatically without any further necessary.
+    should be done automatically without any further action necessary.

 ## Back up PostgreSQL DB